davidgomezamora/masivian/README.md

 > - The 'To list' and 'Pagination list' endpoints are capable of filtering.
 (Only for 'Bet' endpoints)

 ### Roulette [Creation]
-To create a roulette, it is only necessary to make the HTTP request with the verb 'POST'; by default the status 'open' is assigned
+To create a roulette, it is only necessary to make the HTTP request with the verb 'POST'; by default the status 'close' is assigned

 | HTTP verb | URL |
 | - | - |